SerayaEryn/revane/docs/Beans.md

-# Components
+# Beans

-Components are classes declared to be a component by one of the following decorators:
+Beans are classes declared to be a bean by one of the following decorators:

 - `@Component`
 - `@Service`